 “100% evil-free” is how Axiology likes to define its brand and its commitment to products with clean ingredients and ethical sourcing.
 The company’s Balmies (from $14) are a totally waste-free, vegan color product, wrapped in recyclable paper and shaped like an oil pastel with a pointed tip.
 They are creamy, moisturizing, and multiuse, meaning you can use them on your lips, cheeks, or lids for a monochromatic glow.
 The 3-pack in neatly house box made from repurposed trash from a women’s cooperative in Bali.
 Available in a range of warm and shimmery colors, the Balmies are perfect for on-the-go and pre-Zoom touch-ups.
 And once they’re gone, they’re gone.

-When former Sephora product developer Tiila Portrait set off on her own, she set her sights on clean beauty.
-Founding Āether Beauty in 2018, Portrait focused on sustainable packaging and created the brand’s hero product: a zero-waste eyeshadow palette.
+When former Sephora product developer Tiila Abbitt set off on her own, she set her sights on clean beauty.
+Founding Āether Beauty in 2018, Abbitt focused on sustainable packaging and created the brand’s hero product: a zero-waste eyeshadow palette.
 Made with FSC-certified recyclable paper and aluminum pans, the palette forgoes mirrors and magnets typically used to snap the palette shut in order to avoid waste material.
 The shadows and face colors are soft, blendable, and highlighted with actual crystals and gemstones for all-natural luster and shimmer.

 Eco-friendly and inclusive—Credo Beauty’s Exa offers 43 shades of High Fidelity Foundation ($38) housed in glass bottles with recyclable caps and water-based ink labeling.
 The formula is buildable, lightweight, and full of skin-quenching, -protecting, and -plumping ingredients such as peach leaf extract, hyaluronic acid, and aloe vera.
 We also love their demi-matte, pore-blurring Jump Start Primer ($34) that sinks into the skin and helps your foundation glide on like butter.